IBM/opensource-ai-workshop/docs/pre-work/README.md

 Now that you have all of the tools you need, let's start building our local AI co-pilot.

 **Head over to [Lab 1](/docs/lab-1/README.md) if you have AnythingLLM or [Lab 1.5](/docs/lab-1.5/README.md) for Open-WebUI.**

+## Installing Continue

+Choose your IDE on their [website](https://www.continue.dev/) and install the extension.